jarun/buku/README.md

                            N=0: mutable (default), N=1: immutable

 SEARCH OPTIONS:
-      -s, --sany keyword [...]
-                           find records with ANY search keyword
+      -s, --sany           find records with ANY search keyword this is the default search option
-      -S, --sall keyword [...]
-                           find records with ALL search keywords
-                           special keywords -
+      -S, --sall           find records with ALL search keywords special keywords -
                            "blank": entries with empty title/tag
                            "immutable": entries with locked title
       --deep               match substrings ('pen' matches 'opens')
-      --sreg expression    run a regex search
+      --sreg               run a regex search
-      --stag [...]         search bookmarks by a tag list all tags, if no arguments
+      --stag               search bookmarks by a tag
+                           list all tags, if no search keywords

 ENCRYPTION OPTIONS:
       -l, --lock [N]       encrypt DB file with N (> 0, default 8)